tomtomcarter/algoliasearch-and-monitor-client-csharp/README.md

 - `/1/status`
 - `/1/status/{servers}`

-Then I realized it would be smarter to enhance the existing Search API Client library which already had other client then the SeachClient.
+Then I realized it would be smarter to enhance the existing Search API Client library which already had others clients than the SeachClient.
 I built on top of the existing library.

 *You may find, build and run this client in the ~/src_discarded folder of the GitHub repo.

+## Sources
+The original repository can be found [here](https://github.com/algolia/algoliasearch-client-csharp)